Skip to main content

 Ready to remove

-Opt out of 200+ brokers for $2
+Opt out of 500+ brokers for $7

 OfflistMe drafts a legally compliant deletion email citing CCPA-equivalent protections for every broker.
 You send from your own inbox.
 No account, no ID upload.

-Start for $2 \u2192
+Start for $7 →

-If a broker ignores your request
+What if a broker ignores your request?

-File a complaint with the North Dakota Attorney General — Consumer Protection’s consumer protection division.
+File a complaint with the North Dakota Attorney General.
+Consumer Protection’s consumer protection division.
 Deceptive-practice statutes often provide remedies even without a state-specific privacy law.

-File a complaint with North Dakota Attorney General — Consumer Protection \u2197
+File a complaint with North Dakota Attorney General.
+Consumer Protection

 FAQ: North Dakota data removal